huangkaiw3n/tjc-funeral/README.md

 TJC Streams
 ======================
-Just a static site built with Jekyll to show available TJC livestreams
+A single page static site built with Jekyll to list available TJC livestreams

-Define a stream under _data/streams.yml

-# Some initial data model ideas
+# Want to add a stream?
+Streams are all defined under [\_data/streams.yml] (https://github.com/huangkaiw3n/tjc-livestreams/blob/gh-pages/_data/streams.yml)

+Simply follow the format of a stream there and add on to the file by creating a PR, OR create a new issue with the stream information and I'll add it in.

+# Contribute

+If you have some web design skills and would like to add features and improve the design, feel free to!

+## Ideas
-## Simple version
+### Right now, Simple version
 Minimal data parsing version

 Streams